As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There aren’t too many wines similar to Moscato because of its low alcohol content and the fizzy, aromatic nature of the wine.
 However, for reference, Gewurztraminer, semi-sweet versions of Prosecco, and sparking versions of semi-sweet Rieslings are similar.

-Making Moscato entails bottling it with a bit of carbon dioxide to produce the bubbles.
+Making Moscato entails bottling it with a bit of carbon dioxide to produce bubbles.
 This is how Moscato gets its fizzy texture.
-The carbon dioxide also helps to ensure that not all of the sugar converts to alcohol, giving it some of its sweet flavor.
+The carbon dioxide also helps to ensure that not all of the sugar converts to alcohol, giving it some of its sweet flavors.

 How to Store Unopened Moscato